nk17kumar/warmup/README.md

    Description of three command line arguments :

-   - *input1* : denotes the name of .dot file stored in src/main/resource package.
-            Currently, the file name is "**got.dot**" and can be found in the src/main/resource
+   - **input1** : denotes the name of .dot file stored in src/main/resource package.Currently, the file name is "**got.dot**" and can be found in the src/main/resource

-   - *input2* : deontes the name of first GOT character
+   - **input2** : denotes the name of first GOT character

-   - *input3* : denotes the name of second GOT character
+   - **input3** : denotes the name of second GOT character